 Elliot and Rosie were married for more than 10 years.
 They had two beautiful children, Natalie and Joseph, and were a close family.
 Their home was filled with laughter and love.

 Elliot has worked in media production for 20 years.
-After 10 years working in news and documentaries at the B.B.C. he founded his own communications company before taking up his current role as Head of Creative at Experian.
+After 10 years working in news and documentaries at the B.B.C. he founded his own communications company.
+He now works as a senior producer at HSBC.

 Maralyn is Rosie’s mother.